 Wasps that attack caterpillars come from a variety of families, including:

-When a caterpillar is infected with a parasite, its behaviour changes, just as ours does when we get a cold or a fever.
+When a caterpillar is infected with a parasite or parasitoid, its behaviour changes, just as ours does when we get a cold or a fever.
 So though normally caterpillars will keep hidden, caterpillars when infected sometimes start wandering aimlessly about.
 So if you find a caterpillar wandering about, it is probably ill already.